MiguelAlho/LearningChallenge2018/PITCHME.md

 ### Pairing at work

 Learn what other do by working with them, or help them acheive their goals
-* a dev can work with ops on call duty
+* a dev can work with ops on on-call duty
 * a dev can automate some unautomated process
 * a dev can do customer support

+Volunteer for it

 ---

 ### Improving at work

-* Manager 1-on-1s and Mentoring
+* Using 1-on-1s and Mentoring
 * Logging work and discoveries
 * Learning retrospectives
 * Portmortems to blamelessly learning from failure
+* 20% time projects or hack-a-thons

 ---

 ## You time

-### You need to schedule time for learning
+### Ultimately, you (may) need to schedule time for learning

 deliberately set the time aside (like a meeting)

+---

+# when this gets moving....

 ---